wpmetabox/docsv2/docs/tutorials/create-product-page-meta-box-oxygen.md

 ![set the gallery](https://i.imgur.com/eyUWeFG.png)

-You can move to the **Advanced** tab to set the slider display as you want.
+You can move to the **Advanced** tab to set the slider display as you want

 Go to the second column with the 2nd **div** tag.
 To get the title of the post, which is the name of the product, add a **Heading** component.
 Then, insert data from the post title into this component.

 ![insert data from the title of the post](https://i.imgur.com/MZf00m2.gif)